Iron486/Python_2018_oldexercises/README.md

 # Python_2018_oldexercises

-Some Python exercises that I completed between 2017 and 2018 to practise with the programming language.
+Some Python exercises that I completed between 2017 and 2018 in order to practise with the programming language.
-There are some small programs realized used Tkinter (Python GUI). like "giocodell8.py", a 8 puzzle with a chronometer,a random scrambler, a move counter and a calculator of some statistical parameters according to the previous solution times.
+Majority of the programs were realized using Tkinter (Python GUI).

+"giocodell8.py" is a 8 puzzle with a chronometer,a random scrambler, a move counter and a calculator of some statistical parameters according to the previous solution times.

-"Calcolo.py" calculates the maximum observable distance of a peak of a given height on the earth, given the height of the point in which we are observing.
-It also calculates the slope between the points at different heights (I used this also for a school project).
+"Calcolo.py" calculates the maximum observable distance of a peak of a specific height on the earth and given the height of the point in which the observer is located.
+It also calculates the slope between the points at different heights (I used this program also for a school project).

 "Ratio_of_Fibonacci_series.py" is a simple programs that simulates the Fibonacci ratio and plots a graph given a certain number of iterations.